Claims: Migrant kids split at border harmed in foster care

 The government has six months to settle FTCA claims from the time they’re filed.
 After that, the claimants are free to file federal lawsuits.

-The departments of Justice and Homeland Security, both named in the claims, did not respond to requests for comment.
+The departments of Justice and Homeland Security — both named in claims — did not respond to requests for comment.

-Health and Human Services — the agency responsible for the care of migrant children — said it couldn’t comment on pending litigation, but that it treats children with dignity and respect.
+In a statement, Health and Human Services — the agency responsible for the care of migrant children — said it does not respond to pending litigation and that it serves children in a compassionate and organized manner through its Office of Refugee Resettlement.

+“The important work happening in each of the facilities and programs in the ORR network around the country — work ORR has done successfully since 2003 — takes an experienced team of competent, hardworking men and women dedicated to the welfare of the children,” HHS spokesman Mark Weber said.
+“We treat the children in our care with dignity and respect.”

 The allegations of abuse and assaults in foster care raise fresh questions about the government’s efforts to place younger children with families in lieu of larger shelters and packed detention facilities.

-The legal claims, a recent federal court filing and HHS documents released by Congress earlier this year allege that children have suffered serious emotional trauma after being physically harmed or fondled by other children while in foster care.
+The legal claims, a recent federal court filing and Health and Human Services documents released by Congress earlier this year allege that children have suffered serious emotional trauma after being physically harmed or fondled by other children while in foster care.

 Six of the claims for damages involve children who were in foster care.
 And one recent court filing refers to a migrant child being abused in foster care.